Burnaby Car Accident Lawyer

 - Intersection Accidents — These crashes occur when drivers fail to obey traffic lights or signs or fail to yield the right of way to other vehicle, bicyclists or pedestrians.
 Multiple people may witness an intersection accident.

 - Weather and Road Conditions — Burnaby residents know all too well the havoc that winter snow, slush and ice can create on roads throughout British Columbia.
 Some drivers fail to adapt to conditions and cause severe accidents.
-Bad weather does not excuse unsafe driving behavior.
+Bad weather does not excuse unsafe driving behaviour.
 Motorists can still be found responsible for the injuries that they cause due to negligent driving.

 - Passenger Injury Claims — The drivers are not the only individuals hurt in motor vehicle accidents.
 Many passengers suffer catastrophic injuries and can be entitled to ICBC benefits and, potentially, tort claim compensation.